cu-ecen-aeld/aesd-assignments/README.md

 # aesd-assignments
-This repo contains public starter source code, scripts, and documentation for AESD assignments
+This repo contains public starter source code, scripts, and documentation for AESD assignments for ECEN-5713 Fall 2020 University of Colorado, Boulder.

 ## Setting Up Git